asos-davdroman/concur2swift-scrapper/README.md

 ## Wishlist

-- [ ] More general purpose refactor
+- [ ] More general purpose refactor.
 - [ ] Break up comments longer than x characters into new lines.
+- [ ] Add placeholders for properties with incomplete types.